dronesmith/Dronesmith-Ground-Control/README.md

 Click the side bar of the app to bring down the `actions` tab.
 Click `takeoff` to takeoff and `land` to land.
 Once the drone is in the air, you can click anyhwere on the map and it will fly to that location.

 ## Dronesmith API
 [Sign up here](http://api.dronesmith.io/) to get a Dronesmith API account if you don't have one already.
-You will get an email within a couple of days with your key at most.
+You will get an email within a couple of business days with your key.

 ## Getting Started
 1. You'll need [NodeJS](https://nodejs.org/), and a Dronesmith API account.